Skip to main content

 All CRCE datasets form part of the Improvised Counterpoint Sources and Corpora research community on Zenodo, which brings together digital corpora of primary sources and related audio datasets within a unified scholarly infrastructure.

-Listening and study in editorial context: Companion sites
+Listening in editorial context: companion sites

 125 Ex.
 37d